typicat/typicat.github.io/index.md

 rcctl enable apmd  # keeping this for zzz rcctl set apmd flags=-L
 ```
+as of lately my laptop has been running with apmd_flags=-A only with good results

 Enable touchpad tapping
 ``` wsconsctl mouse.tp.tapping=1 ```